Who we are

 Professional Background

-2019 • Seven Summits Arbitration, Munich, Associate
+2019 • Seven Summits Arbitration, Munich, Counsel

 2017-2018 • Siemens SAS, Paris, Legal Counsel